 Stock up on all your Thanksgiving Cocktail Needs Well Ahead of Time!

-With Thanksgiving is only three weeks away, now is the time to plan your menu and get all the prep done now that you can.
+With Thanksgiving being only three weeks away, now is the time to plan your menu and get all the prep done now that you can.
 While some items can’t be bought ahead of time , most beverages tend to have a long shelf life.
 Stock up early on your beverage needs is a great strategy to alleviate some of the stress.

 If you detest running around the week of Thanksgiving to procure all the ingredients needed, stock up on all the items you can well ahead of time.
 Make up a list 3 weeks ahead of time and get all the things that will keep, such as beer, wine, liquor, mixers, soda, water, can goods, spices, condiments, paper products, décor, baking supplies, etc…